-Michele Elam, Associate Professor of English, Director of Undergraduate Studies, Interim Director of African & African American Studies.
-Harry Elam, Jr. is the Olive H. Palmer Professor in the Humanities, the Robert and Ruth Halperin University Fellow for Undergraduate Education, Director of the Institute for Diversity in the Arts, and the Freeman-Thornton Vice Provost for Undergraduate Education at Stanford University.
+Michele Elam, Martin Luther King, Jr. Centennial Professor and Olivier Nomellini Family University Fellow in Undergraduate Education, is Professor of English and Director of Curriculum at Stanford University.
+Harry Elam, Jr. is the Olive H. Palmer Professor in the Humanities, the Robert and Ruth Halperin University Fellow for Undergraduate Education and the Freeman-Thornton Vice Provost for Undergraduate Education at Stanford University.

 Research crosses traditional disciplinary lines at Stanford.
 Michele Elam is a faculty member jointly appointed in the English Department and in the Research Institute at the Center for Comparative Studies in Race and Ethnicity.
 She collaborates with students through her courses on African-American literature and culture in the English Department, courses that are also cross listed with African and African-American Studies (AAAS) and Center for Comparative Studies in Race and Ethnicity (CCSRE).
 Her research and work with undergraduates involves examining the relationship between art and politics, and specifically the politics of cultural and literary representation of race—African-Americans and mixed race in particular.

 Stanford students explore the enduring legacy of literature through performance.
 Prior to his appointment as the Vice Provost of Undergraduate Education, Harry Elam served as the Chair of the Drama department and Director of the Committee on Black Performing Arts (CBPA).
 The CBPA is committed to investigating issues of black performance by present artists and scholars, supporting academic research and instruction and collaborating with community groups and government agencies.
 Student projects and performances add perspective and experience to this exciting field.